RSS-Engineering/terraform/docs/modules/api_gateway.md

 * `stage_name` - API stage name, applied as suffix to log group name and passed as the `STAGE_NAME` variable.
 (Use this for frameworks that need to know the _base_path_.)
 * `endpoint_type` - (optional, default "EDGE") - Endpoint configuration type. ["REGIONAL"](https://docs.aws.amazon.com/apigateway/latest/developerguide/create-regional-api.html) or ["EDGE"](https://docs.aws.amazon.com/apigateway/latest/developerguide/create-api-resources-methods.html)
 * `root_route` - A single `route` mapping specifying the behavior of the root ("/") endpoint.
-* `routes` - A mapping of path prefixes to `route` mappings to define the behavior at that path prefix.
+* `routes` - A mapping of path prefixes to `route` mappings to define the behavior at that path prefix (The leading '/' is cosmetic.
+All paths are applied at the root of the stage).
 * `tags` - (optional) A mapping of tags to be applied to all resources.
 * `log_retention_in_days` - (optional, default 0) - number of days to retain logs.
 0 (the default) means to never expire logs.
 Other valid values are: 1, 3, 5, 7, 14, 30, 60, 90, 120, 150, 180, 365, 400, 545, 731, 1827, 3653.
 * `lambdas` - A mapping of string keys to an attribute mapping.
 The keys are arbitrary for reference in `root_route` and `route` entries.